wilbowma/makepkg-tidy-ect/README.md

 makepkg-tidy-ect
 ===

-A `libmakepkg` tidy extension that runs `ect` on all PNGs, JPEGs, ZIPs, and GZIPs in an installed package, optimizing their size.
+A `libmakepkg` tidy extension that runs `ect` on all PNGs, JPEGs, ZIPs, XPIs, and GZIPs in an installed package, optimizing their size.

 ## Installation
 Drop `tidy_ect.sh` into `/usr/share/makepkg/tidy`.